LDS-Data/lds-church-discipline/README.md

 ## Dubious

 * Martha Nibley Beck – Scholar and author.
 Excommunicated??? for her public writings which were deemed to be critical of the church.
 She was a part time faculty at BYU at the time and is the daughter of Hugh Nibley, a well-known Mormon apologist.

+* Jason Derek Brown, 489th fugitive to be placed on the FBI Ten Most Wanted list.
+No evidence of excommunication yet found.